Landschaftspark Duisburg-Nord in Germany is a prime example of how to turn an old, mothballed industrial site into a

 There’s a restaurant on site, a concert hall, and more walking/biking trails than you can shake a stick at.
 They even found another use for the old gasometer, built in 1920:

 If those shapes on the doors look like scuba divers, you’d be right.
 The gasometer is now a 13-meter deep diving tank!

-Thanks to some really cool light installations from British artist Jonathan Park, the park is lit up at night.
+The park is lit up at night, thanks to some really cool light installations from British artist Jonathan Park.
 Unfortunately we didn’t stick around to wait for it to get dark, since our camera batteries were all used up.
 But we easily spent three hours here, maybe more.
 It was a very eye-opening and unique experience, and one that I would recommend.
 (Even for people who aren’t into industrial tourism.
 This particular site could possibly change your mind on that!)
 Landschaftspark is a great example of re-purposing a site that most people wouldn’t think twice about demolishing.